 Similarly to fruits, you can extend your current range of vegetable produce, to one’s suited to hotter climates.
 And of course, you will increase the size and yield or your current crops.

-Some examples of what you can grow; peppers, chillies, sweet potatoes, cucumbers, aubergines (eggplants), sweet corn, spinach, lettuce, winter lettuce, onion, carrots, tomatoes, parsnip, garlic, cauliflower and more.
+Some examples of what you can grow; peppers, chilies, sweet potatoes, cucumbers, aubergines (eggplants), sweet corn, spinach, lettuce, winter lettuce, onion, carrots, tomatoes, parsnip, garlic, cauliflower and more.

 Some examples of herbs you can grow; rosemary, marjoram, sage, oregano, thyme, coriander and basil, and other herbs that thrive in a warm and humid environment.
 Not only herbs taste and smell good, but they can also help to repel pests and improve the growth of other crops in the tunnel.

 A polytunnel will extend the seasons allowing you to grow later on in the year than before.
-A polytunnel will not stop frost, but will delay it.
-Sun is an important factor, so for cloudy conditions you may not experience much of a difference.
+A polytunnel will not stop the frost, but will delay it.
+Sun is an important factor, so for cloudy conditions, you may not experience much of a difference.

 These veggies can be planted in the late fall or winter; carrots, garlic, kale, radish, turnips, and winter lettuce.